Foaly/Foaly.github.io/_posts/2018-12-06-wifi-hearing.md

 After a waiting period, and hoping for the return of the sense passed, my doctor suggested a cochlear implant.
 I did quiet a lot of research and it became apparent really fast, that a CI (cochlear implant) is pretty much the only option for me besides not doing anything at all.

-Since I'm in the field of computer science and focusing on audio technology I was quickly interested by these devices.
+Since I'm in the field of computer science and focusing on audio technology I was quickly interested in these devices.
 If like me you've never heard of them before you should go check them out.
 Seriously, this is a wonder of modern medicine and technology!
 [Wikipedia on CIs][CI wiki].